Wednesday, September 16, 2009

 I bring all of this up for two reasons.
 First, because of former President Jimmy Carter's remarks today.

-I'm also bringing all of this up because of how all of this is so reminiscent of what has happened in America's past whenever change has knocked on our collective doorsteps.
-Like when Jackie Robinson was asked to play baseball for the Brooklyn Dodgers.
+I'm also bringing all of this up because of how all of this is so reminiscent of America's past, when change has knocked on our collective doorsteps.
+Specifically, this reminds me of when Jackie Robinson was asked to play baseball for the Brooklyn Dodgers.

-Recall, at the time, teams rebelled, with the St. Louis Cardinals even threatening to go on strike if Robinson played against them.
-Today, we find a not so dissimilar development.
+Recall, at the time, opposing teams rebelled.
+The St. Louis Cardinals even threatened to go on strike if Robinson played against them.
+Today, we find not so dissimilar developments.

 Republican members of Congress have, in many respects, decided to go on strike too.
 Rather than legitimize President Obama’s policy efforts, they are taking their political ball and going home.
 They are simply saying ‘no” to everything of substance that President Obama proposes.